-- Areas where public health and safety issue have been identified, private land and non HMA, - Areas where resource degradation/deficiency has been identified and within HMAs to reach and maintain low AML.
+- Areas where public health and safety issue have been identified, private land and non-HMA, - Areas where resource degradation/deficiency has been identified and within HMAs to reach and maintain low AML. - Areas outside of HMA boundaries

 Selective removal procedures would prioritize removal of younger excess wild horses within the Complex, allowing older, healthy, less adoptable wild horses, to be released back to the Complex.
-BLM would begin implementing the population growth suppression components (PZP vaccine, GonaCon vaccine, IUDs, sex ratio adjustment) of this alternative as part of the initial gather to the extent possible, depending on the numbers of animals gathered.
+BLM would begin implementing the population control components of this alternative as part of the initial gather to the extent possible, depending on the numbers of animals gathered.
 To help improve the efficacy and duration of fertility control vaccines, mares could be held for an additional 30 days and given a booster injection prior to release.
 It is expected that the population will always include a certain proportion of fertile mares, including animals that are never gathered, and mares whose reversible fertility control vaccines have become ineffective over time, or whose IUDs have fallen out.
-Typical gather efficiencies do not exceed 85% and may be 65-75%.
+Typical gather efficiencies do not exceed 85% and can be lower depending upon environmental and other factors.
+This is based on the history of knowledge obtained by BLM through decades of gathers and aerial survey flights across the Western United States.

-Population inventories and routine resource/habitat monitoring would continue to be completed every two to three years to document current population levels, growth rates, and areas of continued resource concerns (horse concentrations, riparian impacts, over-utilization, etc.).
-Funding limitations and competing National priorities may impact the timing and ability to gather and conduct population growth suppression components of the Proposed Action.
+Aerial population surveys and routine resource/habitat monitoring would continue to be completed every two to three years to document current population levels, growth rates, and areas of continued resource concerns (horse concentrations, riparian impacts, over-utilization, etc.).
+Funding limitations and competing National priorities may impact the timing and ability to gather and conduct population control components of the Proposed Action.